-The disease is a story, that is, a few words introducing you to narrative medicine and art therapy
+Illness is a story, or a few introductory words to narrative medicine and art therapy

-Each of us has our own history, usually unwritten...
+Each of us carries his own story, usually unwritten...
 And if you treat life as a novel, the variety and length of the works would be enormous.
-We would browse bloated volumes, adventurous sagas, short short stories suddenly interrupted, stories of great love, breakthrough discoveries and touching prose of life.
+We would leaf through thick volumes, adventurous sagas, short novellas suddenly interrupted, stories of great loves, breakthrough discoveries and the touching prose of life.

-And on these pages we would also read the reflections of the sick, struggling with the suffering of a body broken by pain.
-So I dare say that the disease is a story.
-This is evidenced by the diaries, the authors of which often describe their ailments.
+And on these pages we would also read the reflections of the sick, struggling with the suffering of the body broken by pain.
+This is evidenced by, for example, diaries whose authors often describe their ailments.

-Therefore, the patient is the narrator, and the humanist doctor is an attentive and sensitive listener.
-For in the words of a sick person there is sometimes a secret of suffering, its source and course.
+Thus, the patient is the narrator, and the humanist doctor is an attentive and sensitive listener.
+Because in the words of a sick person there is sometimes hidden the mystery of suffering, its source and course.

 But it's not easy to talk about pain.

 Therefore, art becomes an important bridge between the patient and the doctor.
-How much can you express through a picture, a melody or a poem...
+How much can be expressed through a picture, a melody or a poem...

-Art therapy teaches, on the one hand, the interpretation of the patient's creativity, and on the other hand, the expression of emotions through art.
-The therapist stands between the doctor and the patient and helps to create a communication bridge.
-Bibliotherapy and fairy-tale therapy are a special type of therapy through art.
+Art therapy teaches, on the one hand, the interpretation of the patient's creativity, and on the other hand, expressing emotions through art.
+The art therapist stands between the doctor and the patient and helps to create a communication bridge.
+A special type of therapy through art is bibliotherapy and fairy tale therapy.
 The latter is aimed at the youngest.

 As a member of EUNAMES, the European Narrative Medicine Society, I invite you to see my presentation at the September conference in Milan, devoted to art therapy and narrative medicine.